 Flaky white fish is always a crowd pleaser, and we love this dressed-up version for Valentine’s Day that’s jazzed up with panko crumbs and shredded coconut.
 It’s a delightfully crunchy, healthy meal for two that comes together in about half an hour.
 Roasted sweet potatoes or a bright slaw would be a perfect match with the coconut fish.

 Sausage isn’t an everyday food for us, but Valentine’s Day is a perfect special occasion to enjoy it.
 This recipe does a great job of making an indulgent dish a little healthier thanks to the incorporation of fresh spinach, garlic, and tomatoes.
 You can make your own gnocchi, or use store-bought — personally, we love cauliflower gnocchi.

 9. Mushroom Barley Bowls

-While a grain bowl may not sound like the most romantic dinner for two, just imagine the possibilities of being able to cozy up on the couch and watch a movie together while eating said bowl.
-We’re here for it, and you will be too once you taste the combination of earthy mushrooms, nutty barley, and lots of herbs.
+At first glance, a grain bowl may not seem like the most romantic dinner for two.
+But it is when you imagine cozying up on the couch and watching a movie together while eating it.
+We’re here for it, and you will be, too, once you taste the combination of earthy mushrooms, nutty barley, and lots of herbs.
 We’d for sure top this dish with sliced avocado and maybe even a fried egg.

 Try the recipe from Slender Kitchen.